 - Museo Nacional de Costa Rica: The country’s national museum is one of the top Costa Rica attractions.
-It is noteworthy not only because it houses a wealth of pre-Columbian artifacts, a butterfly conservatory, and furnishings from the early 20th century but because it was built as a fortress and was also a military barrack.
+It is noteworthy not only because it houses a wealth of pre-Columbian artifacts.
+It also hosts a butterfly conservatory and furnishings from the early 20th century.

 - La Sabana Metropolitan Park: La Sabana Metropolitan Park is a tranquil oasis that will have you believing that you are no longer in the city.
 It has a soothing, hushed, and relaxing environment and is the country’s biggest urban park, spanning a little over 150 acres.
 It features an artificial lake and sports fields and is home to the Costa Rica art museum.

-- Avenida Central: This buzzing shopping area is one of the best Costa Rica tourist attractions for spendthrifts and shopping geeks.
-Hundreds of shops surround the street, selling everything from brand-name goods to fresh flowers, jewelry, and souvenirs.
+- Avenida Central: This buzzing shopping area is one of the best tourist attractions for spendthrifts and shopping geeks.
 Getting bored is something that will not happen.

 - Los Quetzales National Park: If you are a nature lover and feel peaceful around it, Los Quetzales National Park is the place for you.
 It is a popular tourist spot in Costa Rica.
 Quetzals make their home here.
-You can see the bright-colored birds vying for the attention of the females between February and July, which is the mating season.
+You can see the bright-colored birds vying for the attention of the females between February and July.
 The park is also home to ocelots and otters.

 - Coronado: This suburb of San Jose is a colossal destination especially if you yearn to get away from the crowds that throng the capital.
 It’s a great place for bird-watching and hiking as it’s close to Braulio Carrilo National Park.
 It takes about five hours to hike the summit but the view from the top is worth it!

 5) Arenal Volcano